padogrid/bundle-none-app-simulator/README.md

       #   Hazelcast valid values: MAP|RMAP|QUEUE|TOPIC|RTOPIC
       # Default: TOPIC
       type: TOPIC

       # Required data structure name.
       #   MQTT: Topic name
       #   Hazelcast: Name of map, replicated map, queue, topic, or reliable topic
       # Default: null <undefined>
       name: null

       # Key type.
 Applies to Hazelcast data structures only.
 All keys are string.
       # Valid values are SEQUENCE|TIME|UUID.
       #    FIXED - Key value is a single fixed value.
 Set keyValue as the key value.
-      #            If keyPrefix is not defined then the key value is set to 'key'.
       #    SEQUENCE - Key values are sequenced starting from keySequenceStart.
       #    TIME - Key values are time stamps
       #    UUID - Key values are UUID.
       # Default: SEQUENCE
       keyType: FIXED

       # Key value for the FIXED key type.
       # Default: key
       keyValue: key

       # Key squence start number.
 Key sequence is incremented starting from this number.
       # Default: 1
       keySquenceStart: 1

+    # Max number of values to publish.
+If this attribute is set, then the publisher stops
+    # after publshing the specified number of values.
+The simulator stops when all the
+    # publishers have stopped.
+If you want to stop after a complete cycle between 'minBase'
+    # and 'maxBase', then set the 'reset.interations' attribute instead.
+To publish
+    # indefintely, set a negative value.
+    # Default: -1 (no max. publish forever)
+    maxCount: -1

     # Optional reset.
 Set this element to reset the base time when it reaches 'minBase'
     # or 'maxBase'.
 By resetting the base time, you can simulate a repeatable time capsule
     # on a window of curve catured by 'minBase' and 'maxBase'.
     reset:
       # Set the equation that will be used to reset the base time.
 This equation serves
-      # as the basis for other equations.
+      # as the basis for other equations if theare are more than one (1) equation.
       equationName: null

-      # Base time reset.
-This value is added to the base time when the base (x) value when it
+      # Base time reset in milliseconds.
+This value is added to the base time when the base
-      # reaches 'minBase' or 'maxBase'.
-The current base time is first reset to the date
+      # (x) value when it reaches 'minBase' or 'maxBase'.
+The current base time is first
-      # portion, and then this value is added to it as shown in the following example.
+      # reset to the date portion, and then this value is added to it as shown in the
+      # following example.
       #
       #   reset.resetBaseTime: 86_400_000 (1 day)
       #   startTime: "2022-10-10T09:00:00.000-0400"